Office Phone: (202) 529-5378

 - Teaching Assistantships, Binghamton University, 1986-88

-- Bridging Divides: United the Church for Peacemaking, Anabaptist Peace Center of Washington, DC, April 11-12, 2008.
+*Bridging Divides: Uniting the Church for Peacemaking, Anabaptist Peace Center of Washington, DC, April 11-12, 2008.

-- Committee to establish a Gender Studies Minor at EMU, current.
+- Co-Chair, Gender Studies Minor Committee, EMU, current.

 - Chair, Washington Community Scholars’ Center Advisory Council, current.